Yiu-dororong/Data-Analysis-AI-Assistant/README.md

 To maintain security, the current chart pool is constrained.
 We aim to transition toward a Dynamic Tool-Binding approach using LangChain.

 Solution: Allow the AI to select from a broader "Chart Library."
 For example, the system could automatically decide between a Scatter Plot for correlation or a Heatmap for density, depending on the volume of the dataset.
+A skill.md can be used to guide the LLM too.

 3. Support for Layered Chart "Stacks"